-This summer, I began my PhD studies at Harvard in the Division of Chemistry and Chemical Biology, with a rotation in Professor Joonho Lee’s group.
+This summer, I began my PhD studies at Harvard in the Division of Chemistry and Chemical Biology, with a rotation in Prof. Joonho Lee’s group.
 He is a leading expert on developing quantum chemistry simulations for materials like solar panels.
-Together with him, I will be able to use my background in GW to improve simulations of photovoltaics.
-I also chose Harvard because it has the top school in public policy, the Kennedy School, where influential people from Washington come regularly to give talks.
+With him, I will be able to use my background in GW to improve simulations of photovoltaics.
+I also chose Harvard because it has the top school in public policy, the Kennedy School, where influential people come regularly to give talks.
 I will be doing research that makes solar panels, a technology that will drive the green energy transition, more efficient.
 I want to held figure out how to bring solar energy to the consumer, using my expertise on the science of solar cells.
-With the busy early years of my PhD program, I will attend these policy talks as my schedule permits.
+Even during the busy early years of my PhD program, I will attend these policy talks.

 My background in rehabilitation prepares me to be part of the sustainability movement.
 Climate change is going to get a whole lot worse before it gets better; there is continued resistance to climate solutions even as disasters become more common.
-Not long ago, I was unable to go to the toilet by myself, but now I am living across the country from home in Southern California independently.
-You learn that persistence in the darkest moments pays off in the long run.
+Not long ago, I was unable to go to the toilet by myself, but as a senior, I was living across the country from home in Southern California independently.
+Now I grapple daily with the traffic, crowded sidewalks and the climate of Cambridge, Massachusetts.
+You learn that persistence in the darkest moments which pays off in the long run.

-I am inspired by the story of Caltech Professor Frances Arnold, who suffered both the suicide of her husband and death of her son in an accident.
+I am inspired by the story of Caltech Prof. Frances Arnold, who suffered both the suicide of her husband and later the death of her son in an accident.
 She was recently awarded the Nobel Prize for her work on protein evolution, but also oversees many corporate sustainability ventures and is the president of the Biden Sustainability Council.
-One day, I too hope to make lemonade out of lemons.
+One day, I feel that I have been able to deal with unimaginable to most college students physical challenges to move forward in my career path.